-Santa Fe Springs, CA (June 13, 2022) – The Greater Los Angeles County Vector Control District (GLACVCD/District) has confirmed a West Nile virus (WNV) positive mosquito sample in Los Angeles County.
-The positive mosquito sample was collected from a mosquito trap in Bellflower, confirming the presence of the virus in mosquito populations within the community.
-While this confirmation serves as the District’s first positive WNV mosquito sample this year, the virus was detected in three dead American crows collected in a neighborhood of North Hills on May 26th.
+Santa Fe Springs, CA (June 5, 2023) – The Greater Los Angeles County Vector Control District (GLACVCD/District) has confirmed a West Nile virus (WNV) positive mosquito sample in Los Angeles County.
+The positive mosquito sample was collected from a mosquito trap in the City of Burbank, confirming the presence of the virus in mosquito populations within the community.

-“West Nile virus is spread among bird populations and transmitted to humans through the bite of an infected mosquito,” said Steve Vetrone, director of Scientific-Technical Services.
-“It is very important to remember that at this time the virus could be anywhere, even though we may not have detected it yet.”
+“West Nile virus is spread among the wild bird populations and transmitted to humans through the bite of an infected mosquito,” said Steve Vetrone, director of scientific-technical services at GLACVCD.
+“This virus is endemic in our region which means we will always see virus activity in Los Angeles County.”

-Because there is no human vaccine for West Nile Virus, residents must be proactive against mosquito bites by wearing insect repellent.
-Many mosquito repellents are available to prevent bites, but they do not all work equally well.
-The Centers for Disease Control and Prevention recommend products with the active ingredients DEET, Picaridin, IR3535, or oil of lemon eucalyptus as being safe and effective against mosquitoes that can transmit disease when used according to the labels.
+The native Culex mosquito is capable of transmitting West Nile virus and it is most active during dusk and dawn.
+Because there is no human vaccine for West Nile virus, residents must be proactive against mosquito bites by wearing insect repellent.
+There are different kinds of mosquito repellents available, but they do not all work equally well.
+The Centers for Disease Control and Prevention recommends products with the active ingredients DEET, Picaridin, IR3535, or oil of lemon eucalyptus as being safe and effective when used according to the labels.

 Mosquito control is a shared responsibility and residents must take an active role in reducing the threat of WNV in their neighborhoods by taking these additional steps:

-- Eliminate standing water in clogged rain gutters, rain barrels, discarded tires, buckets, watering troughs or anything that holds water for more than a week.
+- Eliminate standing water in clogged rain gutters, rain barrels, discarded tires, buckets, watering troughs or anything that holds water for over a week.